 The Adreno 640 GPU allows you to play all the titles, even the most demanding ones, with maximum details and zero stumbling.
 To accompany it all there are 6 or 8 GB of RAM and 128 and 256 GB of storage respectively.
 These memories are the fastest available on the market, UFS 3.0 type.

 For a long time, the Oneplus 6T was my main smartphone.
 I’ve always had a love and hate relationship with its sensor below the display.
 He was fairly fast but often it happened that with the first impression he recognized the imprint and that to do so I had to press firmly on the screen in a precise position.

 On the OnePlus 7, we no longer have this problem and the first approach with this new optical sensor under the screen left me pleasantly surprised.
 Not only has it become faster but it is extremely precise, without missing a shot with performance identical to that of the 7 Pro.
 Finally, this technology is reaching the speed of the old capacitive sensors.

 Also on this model, there is a stereo speaker system.
 As on the 7 Pro, the main case is positioned in the lower part of the body and the second one uses the large ear capsule that we find in the upper part of the device.
 The sound is, therefore, fuller and cleaner.

-Also, the vibration that I tell you right now is not like OnePlus 7 Pro.
+Also, the vibration I tell you right now is unlike OnePlus 7 Pro.
 The improvement compared to the 6T is there, the motor has stronger and stronger feedback but it lacks the plus (and those options) that we find instead on the Pro variant.
 The battery remains the same size as the previous model: a 3700 mAh.